plenoptic-org/plenoptic/README.md

 [this cheatsheet](https://neuroplausible.com/github) for some more explanation of git, Github, and the associated terminology.

+### ffmpeg

+Several methods in this package generate videos.
+In order to save them or convert them to HTML5 for viewing, you'll need [ffmpeg](https://ffmpeg.org/download.html) installed on your system as well.

 ## plenoptic

 Once git is installed, you can clone the repository: